 Current Management Practices & Policies

-In 1987 the Albemarle-Pamlico watershed region was considered an “estuary of national significance” and was among the first 28 National Estuary Programs (NEP) established by the U.S. Environmental Protection Agency (EPA) through amendments of the federal Clean Water Act (CWA).
+In 1987, the Albemarle-Pamlico watershed region was considered an “estuary of national significance” and was among the first 28 National Estuary Programs (NEP) established by the U.S. Environmental Protection Agency (EPA) through amendments of the federal Clean Water Act (CWA).
 A recent implementation of an Ecosystem-Based Management (EBM) in addition to the Comprehensive Conservation Management Plan (CCMP) seeks to identify, protect, and restore the significant resources provided by the Albemarle-Pamlico estuary system.
-Current conservation efforts are directed through a watershed approach including management practices at headwater, rivers, and streams all the way to the sounds, addressing a broad range of issues throughout the watershed.
-Currently N.C.
-Governor's Executive Order #133 provides advisory structure through a Policy Board, a Science and Technical Advisory Committee, and an Implementation Committee.
-North Carolina relies primarily on the 401 certification for state-level wetland regulation administered by the North Carolina Department of Environment and Natural Resources (NCDENR), and Division of Water Quality (DWQ).
-In 2001 a similar set of rules also administered by DWQ pertaining to isolated wetlands not regulated under Section 404 of the Clean Water Act requires a permit to be obtained for authorized activities that do not alter existing uses.
+Current conservation efforts are directed through a watershed approach including management practices at headwaters, rivers, and streams all the way to the sounds, addressing a broad range of issues throughout the watershed.
+Currently, the North Carolina Governor's Executive Order #133 provides advisory structure through a Policy Board, a Science and Technical Advisory Committee, and an Implementation Committee.
+North Carolina relies primarily on the 401 certification for state-level wetland regulation administered by the North Carolina Department of Environment and Natural Resources (NCDENR) and Division of Water Quality (DWQ).
+Since 2001, a similar set of rules, also administered by DWQ and pertaining to isolated wetlands not regulated under Section 404 of the Clean Water Act, requires a permit to be obtained for authorized activities that do not alter existing uses.
 North Carolina’s Coastal Area Management Act (CAMA) requires developments in “Areas of Environmental Concern” (AECs) to obtain a separate permit from NCDENR Division of Coastal Management.
-In 1997, North Carolina adopted Riparian area buffer rules which creates a 50-ft wide riparian buffer along waterways of the Neuse river basin, similar rules were adopted for the Tar-Pamlico river basin in 2000 and for the Randleman Lake basin in 2001.
+In 1997, North Carolina adopted Riparian area buffer rules which create a 50-ft wide riparian buffer along waterways of the Neuse river basin; similar rules were adopted for the Tar-Pamlico river basin in 2000 and for the Randleman Lake basin in 2001.

 Decision Support Tools & Benefits